develodesign/magento-hyva-widgets/README.md

-* **Featured-Image-Block widget**: A widget that has a block of images which display horizontally with title and text.
+* **Featured-Image-Block widget**: A widget that has a block of images with line colour, title and text.

 ![Featured-image](https://user-images.githubusercontent.com/102522996/227517860-403e5bce-46de-48da-80de-f9cd518ccef3.png)

-* **Featured-Icon-Block widget**: A widget that also has a block of images displaying horizontally with title and text for each image.
+* **Featured-Icon-Block widget**: A widget that also has a block of images displaying with title and text for each image where all content is centred.

 ![Featured-icon](https://user-images.githubusercontent.com/102522996/227517842-6c634798-acf1-488f-bb30-61d561abcc25.png)

-* **Content-Block widget**: A widget that has an image or content either in the left or right side evenly with a horizontal display.
+* **Content-Block widget**: A widget that has an image or content either in the left or right side in a 1:1 ratio.

 ![Content-block](https://user-images.githubusercontent.com/102522996/227517817-31bde2a9-4fcb-4a5d-9bff-d9372d753664.png)